 - 1 tsp of bicarbonate of soda

 - 6 ripe plums cut into slices

 - Preheat the oven to 170C and grease and line with baking parchment a 10 x 8- inch brownie tin.
 Leave the baking parchment high on the sides, this makes it easier to lift out of the tin.

-- Wipe the plums, then cut in half and then slices, disgcarding the stone.
+- Wipe the plums, then cut in half discarding the stone.

 - In a large bowl mix together the wet ingredients, add the sugar and mix again.

-- Sieve in the flour and fold carefully in.
-Do not overmix, as this toughens the batter.
+- Sieve in the flour into a large bowl and add the ground almonds.
+Add the wet ingredients fold in carefully.
+Do not overmix, as this will toughen the finished cake.

-- Tuck the plums into the batter and sprinkle over the flaked almonds.
+- Tuck the plums cut side down into the batter and sprinkle over the flaked almonds.

 7. Place into the oven and bake for 45 until golden brown or a toothpick once inserted comes out clean.
 Leave in the tin for around 10 minutes and then lift out of the tin and place on a cooling rack.
-Once cold sprinkle over with icing sugar.
+Once completely cool lift out from the tin and sift over with a little icing sugar.